Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

     separate gist.

 This guide explains how to set up an external Lavalink node on a separate server running Ubuntu 20.04 LTS.
-It is assumed your bot currently uses an internally managed Lavalink server (Red's default).
+It is assumed your bot currently uses a managed Lavalink server (Red's default).
 If you run into any issues, feel free to ask for help in the `Red Support Server <https://discord.gg/red>`__.

 .. warning::